Canadian banks brace for uncertainties after mixed quarter

 "The commercial side could stay strong from here, but mortgages are poised to decline because of the slowdown in activity we're seeing in the housing market," Belisle said.

-The average house price in Canada has fallen by more than 20% from its February peak as sales have plunged.
+The average Canadian home price has fallen more than 20% from its February peak as sales have plunged.

-While rising loan-loss provisions mean the likelihood of defaults taking banks by surprise is low, there could be a jump in borrower stress in a few years as those who took mortgages when interest rates were at record lows have to renew at the end of the typical five-year term at much higher rates, Colangelo said.
+While higher loan-loss provisions mean the likelihood of an unexpected hit from bad loans is low, there could be a jump in borrower stress in a few years as those who took mortgages when interest rates were at record lows have to renew at the end of the typical five-year term at much higher rates, Colangelo said.

 The pace of margin expansion could also slow, driven by declining long-term bond yields, said Philip Petursson, chief investment strategist at IG Wealth Management.